Parallel Complex Diffusion for Scalable Time Series Generation: Parallel Complex Diffusion Framework

 where $\Vert \mathbf{z} \Vert^2_{\bSigma^{-1}} = \mathbf{z}^\top \bSigma^{-1} \mathbf{z}$ denotes the squared Mahalanobis norm, and $\lambda_t = \frac{1 - \alpha_t}{2 \alpha_t (1 - \bar{\alpha}_t)}$ is the weighting term derived from the ELBO.

-Eq.~\eqref{eq:ideal_decoupled_loss} presents an \textbf{idealized parallel diffusion framework}: the optimization of the real trajectory $\mcL_{\text{real}}^{\text{disc}}(\theta_r)$ and the imaginary trajectory $\mcL_{\text{imag}}^{\text{disc}}(\theta_i)$ are mathematically separable tasks conditioned on the known initial state $\mcX_0$.
-Specifically, the real-part network $\theta_r$ takes only $\mcR_t$ as input and is constrained only by the real noise component $\bvareps_r$, and likewise for the imaginary part.
+Eq.~\eqref{eq:ideal_decoupled_loss} presents an \textbf{idealized parallel diffusion framework}: optimizing the real trajectory $\mcL_{\text{real}}^{\text{disc}}(\theta_r)$ and the imaginary trajectory $\mcL_{\text{imag}}^{\text{disc}}(\theta_i)$ are mathematically separable tasks conditioned on the known initial state $\mcX_0$.
+Specifically, the real-part network $\theta_r$ takes only $\mcR_t$ as input and is constrained solely by the real noise component $\bvareps_r$, and likewise for the imaginary part.